 Scientific mode in PyCharm provides support for interactive scientific computing and data visualization.
-The following packages must be properly installed:

-numpy import is detected, PyCharm shows the banner that suggests you to enable the Scientific mode:
+numpy.
+PyCharm shows the banner that suggests you to enable the Scientific mode:

 With this mode enabled, the following changes are introduced to the UI:

 The SciView tool window appears.
 It has two tabs:

 The Documentation tool window appears (a pinned version of the Quick Documentation popup), showing the inline documentation for the symbol at caret.